 Pancreatitis is a painful disorder that occurs in dogs when the pancreas becomes inflamed.
 Successful treatment relies on letting the pancreas rest as much as possible and providing supportive care.
 Dogs who have repeated bouts of pancreatitis should be fed low-fat diets for life to prevent further recurrence.
-There are prescription diets created especially for dogs with pancreatitis and other gastrointestinal conditions, but they can be very expensive.
+There are prescription diets created especially for dogs with pancreatitis and other gastrointestinal conditions, but they can be expensive.
 High-quality, all-natural, low-fat dog foods are available at most pet food suppliers and contain limited ingredients that meet the guidelines for feeding dogs with pancreatitis.
 Some people prefer to cook for their dogs, and certain foods are highly recommended and quite soothing for dogs suffering from pancreatitis.

 The Best Dog Foods for Dogs With Pancreatitis

 The pancreas is a gland within the abdomen, near the liver.
 It is made up of two parts, each with its own function.
 One part produces enzymes that enter the intestine and aid in digestion, while the other portion produces insulin, a hormone that regulates blood sugar levels and metabolism.